GrzegorzMatczak1/game_session_server_fast_api/README.md

 ### Attack Timing
 - Both the player and the enemy can only attack **once every 5 ticks**.
-- The player's attack is optional (costs mana); the enemy's attack is automatic.
+- The player can attack anytime (attack costs mana); the enemy's attack is automatic.

 ---